stutrek/idaho/README.md

 -   Machines are event emitters.
 -   Machines are promises that resolve when the machine reaches a final state.
 -   Machines have a single state, ParallelMachines have parallel states.

+For a great explanation of state charts, see [David K's talk at React Rally 2017](https://www.youtube.com/watch?v=VU1NKX6Qkxc).
+His library, XState, is great implemetation of SCXML and a very configurable state chart.

 ## Basic Usage